GitauHarrison/notes/two_factor_authentication/twilio_authy.md

 ## Create a Twilio Authy App

-You will need to create an account on the Twilio website.
+To create an Authy service, you first need to create an account on the Twilio website.
 Do so now [here](https://github.com/GitauHarrison/notes/blob/master/two_factor_authentication/www.twilio.com/referral/WNPWrR) to continue.
 Once your account is created:

 - Head over to the [Twilio Console](https://www.twilio.com/console)
 - Click on [Explore Products](https://console.twilio.com/develop/explore)